-- 1) Driveways require a permit and must be constructed as approved on the plot plan. - Driveways shall be located to provide safe access to the public road and shall have the longest available sight distance in each direction, combined with the flattest grade at the point of intersection. - Excavations, fill, and surface materials shall be placed according to Article XIX, Section (3), subsection (H). - 4) Drainage pipe made of approved material be of sufficient size and strength to provide resistance to normal traffic and deterioration, but no less than 15 inches in diameter. - 5) The length shall extend a minimum of two feet beyond each edge of the driveway.
-Temporary driveways or work road clearings must include placement of culverts in swales parallel to streets and placing of crushed stone on driveways or work roads. - 6) Attention should be given to the slope or grade of the driveway to prevent excess surface runoff and water accumulation problems.
+- 1) Driveways require a permit and must be constructed as approved on the plot plan. - Driveways shall be located to provide safe access to the public road and shall have the longest available sight distance in each direction, combined with the flattest grade at the point of intersection. - 3) Drainage pipe made of approved material be of sufficient size and strength to provide resistance to normal traffic and deterioration, but no less than 15 inches in diameter.

+- 4) The length shall extend at least two feet beyond each edge of the driveway.
+Temporary driveways or work road clearings must include the placement of culverts in swales parallel to streets and placing of crushed stone on driveways or work roads. - 5) Attention should be given to the slope or grade of the driveway to prevent excess surface runoff and water accumulation problems.

-E. Garages
+D. Garages

 A private garage for no more than three (3) cars shall be allowed provided that it is attached to the dwelling.
-The dwelling must contain a minimum of 1,175 square feet of living space.
-[Cross reference Declaration of Protective Covenants #1].

-F. Satellite Dishes
+E. Satellite Dishes